(1827 - 1862)

 Unit: 108th New York Infantry

 He was 35 years old when he enlisted in Rochester, and he mustered in as Corporal, Company K, 108th New York Infantry on 4 August 1862.
-He was promoted Ssergeant, date unknown.
+He was promoted Sergeant, date unknown.

-He was mortally wounded in action at Antietam on 17 September 1862.
+He was mortally wounded in the leg, his thigh fractured, in action at Antietam on 17 September 1862.

-He died of wounds 30 September 1862 at Sharpsburg, MD, and was probably buried on or near the battlefield.
-He was reinterred in the National Cemetery during or before 1867.
+He died of wounds on 30 September (or 3 October) 1862 in a field hospital near Sharpsburg and was buried on the battlefield [map].
+He was reinterred in the new National Cemetery in about 1867.

 1 Antietam National Cemetery, Board of Trustees, History of Antietam National Cemetery, Baltimore: John W. Woods, Steam Printer, 1869 [AotW citation 3307]

 2 State of New York, Adjutant-General, Annual Report of the Adjutant General of the State of New York [year]: Registers of the [units], 43 Volumes, Albany: James B. Lyon, State Printer, 1893-1905, Issue 34 (for the year 1903), pg.
 193 [AotW citation 8960]

 3 Nelson, John H., As Grain Falls Before the Reaper: The Federal Hospital Sites and Identified Federal Casualties at Antietam, Hagerstown: John H. Nelson, 2004, pg.
 157 [AotW citation 25947]